 Fort Stanton Park is nestled amid the Ward 8 neighborhoods of Anacostia, Skyland, Fort Stanton and Woodland.
 The park was created in 1926 to preserve the hilltops where the Union army constructed Fort Stanton and Battery Rickets to defend the Nation’s Capital during the Civil War.
 Fort Stanton was named after then-Secretary of War Edwin Stanton and Battery Rickets for Captain James B. Ricketts, an artillery officer.
 These forts had a combined garrison of more than 500 men, but they never saw battle.
 They attracted African Americans escaping slavery in Maryland and seeking protection and employment with the Union army.
 The forts were abandoned at war’s end in 1865 and returned to nature.
 The remains of earthworks and ditches can still be seen in the woods.

-Fort Stanton Park is also home to a recreation center, an urban farm, a reservoir for DC Water, and the Fort Circle Hiker-Biker Trail, one of only two designated hiking trails in Ward 8.
-Its more than 150 acres of woods include deeply cut stream valleys, stands of towering poplar trees, and several small rock outcroppings.
+Fort Stanton Park is home to a recreation center, an urban farm, a reservoir for DC Water, and one of only two designated hiking trails in Ward 8.
+It’s more than 150 acres of woods include deeply cut stream valleys, stands of towering tulip trees, and several small rock outcroppings.

 The southernmost mile of the Fort Circle Hiker-Biker Trail runs through Ft.
 Stanton Park, from the Anacostia Community Museum past Good Hope Road to Naylor Road.
 North of Naylor Road, the trail enters Ward 7, where is continues for another six miles to 42nd and Grant Streets NE.

-We envision additional trails to make the wood accessible from the surrounding residential areas.
+We envision additional trails to make the wood accessible from the surrounding residential areas, and environmental education programs in partnership with schools neighboring the park.

 Join our monthly Ft.
 Stanton Park Volunteer Days